 Not surprisingly, this will reveal much more of the users’ transportation intent.
-Not only will this enable you to customize the incentives to make them effective, it will unlock a new level of working with transportation intent.
+Not only that this will enable you to customize the incentives to make them effective, but it will also unlock a new level of working with transportation intent.

 And when transportation intent pairs up with flexibility and predictability…